pjbiggs/Massey203311/Week12/Week12.md

 # here, n is the number of genes to return, we just make it all genes
 > sort.dge <- topTags(dge.test, n=nrow(dge.test$table))

-# We'll look at a few extra lines
+# We'll look at a few lines, well 22 to be precise
 > head(sort.dge, n=22L)
 ```